jquery-archive/jquery-mobile/README.md

     git rebase upstream/master
     ## ... here you may have to resolve some conflicts ... ##

-You can now push to the your own fork and submit the pull request.
+You can now push to your own fork and submit the pull request.
 Keep in mind that it's only a good idea to do this if you _haven't_ already submitted a pull request unless you want to create a new one because your origin remote (your fork) will report a discrepancy.
 Again, please refer to the [chapter](http://git-scm.com/book/ch3-6.html) in Pro Git on rebasing if you're new to it.